fpigeonjr/frank-pigeon-blog/content/pages/uses/index.md

 - Corsair CX500 Power Supply
 - (2)256 SSD and 1TB HD

 Bought my first macintosh due to it being a requirement for my [coding bootcamp][codeup].
 It is a [2012 15" retina macbook pro][mac] sitting ontop of a [Rain Laptop Stand][rain-stand].
-I have not used it very much since I am on my linux rig most if the time.
+I have not used it very much since I am on my Hackintosh most if the time.

 I am now on #teamcrispy with my LG 27UK850-W 27" 4K UHD IPS Monitor.
 4K is a dream and text and images look really sharp.